HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 4. In the list, select all items or choose only the items you want to update.

-    - To update only a number of items or **Cherry pick**, hover over an item you want to select and check the box that appears.
+    - To cherry pick the items you want to update, hover over an item you want to select and check the box that appears.
         ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_select_some_authors.png)
     - To update all items on the current page only, click the first checkbox on the row of the table column headers.
         ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_select_current_page_authors.png)